terra-campaigns/unsettled/directory/Sigisfarne/RushdIbnUbada.md

 - **Silver Moss**.
 You once freed a Naiad from a choked stream.
 In return, it gave you some Silver Moss (petty).
 - **What did you last hunt?** An ice nettle, trapping and draining sheep.
 You lost your commission when the fungus you introduced killed half the flock.
 - Believer of the [Church of the Weeping Mother](../weepingMother/index.md)

+Scarred and broken body.
+Someone that has suffered.